 How to cook risotto

-Risotto is a traditional Italian rice dish best made with short or medium-grained rice, which are stickier than long-grained ones.
-The main gist of this dish is to consistently stir and add stock to the rice until the rice absorbs the stock and becomes rich and creamy.
+Risotto is a traditional Italian dish best made with Arborio rice or Carnaroli.
+Should you not have this type of rice, use a short or medium-grained rice, which are stickier than long-grained ones.
+The main thing with this dish is to consistently give a gentle stir and add stock to the rice until the rice absorbs the stock and becomes rich and creamy like a proper homemade risotto.

 Credits: Unsplash